CompSciLauren/awesome-git-hooks/README.md

 ## Helpful Hints

-You can bypass pre-commit or commit-msg hooks by adding `--no-verify` to the end of either command
+You can bypass pre-commit or commit-msg hooks by adding `--no-verify` to the end of either command.

-If hooks fail to execute, make sure your hook files are executable (chmod +x)
+If hooks fail to execute, make sure your hook files are executable (chmod +x).

 ## Written Guides